 - Visit https://upsc.gov.in and apply online through the UPSC One Time Registration (OTR) portal.

-- Choose Indian Revenue Service (IRS – IT) as your service preference in the Detailed Application Form (DAF) after clearing prelims.
+- Choose the Indian Revenue Service (IRS – IT) as your service preference in the Detailed Application Form (DAF) after clearing prelims.

 Step 3: Clear the UPSC Preliminary Examination